KingDeep16/AI-Movie-Review-Site-Project/README.md

 Install dependencies: npm install

+Setup Supabase database using schema provided in supabase folder and recreate database by importing csv found in the data folder.

 Create a .env.local file: you must create this file in the root folder.

 Fill in the Keys: you will need to provide your own keys for: